owncloud/ocis/docs/architecture/joint-access-storage-driver.md

 ### File ID Resolution

 Infinite Scale uses an ID based approach to work with resources, rather than a file path based mechanism.
-The reason for that is that ID based lookups can be done way more efficiently compared to tree traversals, just to name one reason.
+The reason for that is, that ID based lookups can be done way more efficiently compared to tree traversals, just to name one reason.

 The most important component of the ID is a unique file ID that identifies the resource within a space.
-IDeally the Inode of a file could be used here.
+Ideally the Inode of a file could be used here.
 However, some file systems re-use inodes which must be avoided.
 Infinite Scale thus does not use the file Inode, but generates a UUID instead.

 ID based lookups utilize an ID cache which needs to be shared between all storageprovider and dataprovider instances.
 During startup a scan of the whole file tree is performed to detect and cache new entities.